-Back in 2012, even Dollar Shave Club used referral marketing to launch their business.
+Back in 2012, even the Dollar Shave Club used referral marketing to launch their business.
 Within 48 hours of having published their video ad, 12000 people signed up for their service and by the end of the week, the number reached 25K mark!

 #11 Run Contests

 Contests are a brilliant way to get a word out about your brand.
 Not only does it excite your existing customers but also others who hear about you through social media or their friends.
 To further expand your reach you can partner with other brands and leave no stone unturned to get maximum people to know about it.